tmastersmart/cap-warn/README.md

 ---

-## Important: VoiceRSS API Key Required is optional
+## Important: VoiceRSS API Key is optional

 Before running `setup.sh` after installation, you need a free
 VoiceRSS Text‑To‑Speech API key.
 If you want better non robo speach.